syncfusion-content/xamarin-docs/Xamarin/Chat/Styles.md

 ## Typing Indicator styling

-The SfChat allows customizing the typing indicator elements with various typing indicator customizations as follows:
+You can applies the styling for the typing indicator elements by setting the various typing indicator key and values in resource dictionary.

 <table>
 <tr>